Horttcore/wp-maybe-remove-comments/README.md

 Remove `Comments` menu item in WP Admin if:

-* there are no comments and
+- there are no comments and
-* comments are disabled
+- comments are disabled

 ## Changelog

+### v1.1

+- Add composer module

 ### v1.0

-* Initial release
+- Initial release